 9 myths about mail-in voting in Illinois

 Illinois citizens can now permanently register to vote by mail, allowing residents to cast their ballots from the comfort of their own home.
-As myths and disinformation increase closer to the election, here are the facts about mail-in voting.
+Here are the facts about mail-in voting.

 Illinoisans can now permanently register to vote by mail in primary and general elections, empowering voters to cast their ballots from the kitchen table rather than a local polling place.

 As Election Day approaches Nov.
 8, common myths about mail-in voting are gaining wider circulation.
 Here are the facts you should know about voting by mail.

 Myth: Criminals will ask for “replacement ballots” or duplicate the ballot and vote multiple times.

 Fact: Ballot envelopes mailed to your home are barcoded to individual voters.
 Only the first ballot submitted by any voter, with a registered bar code on the envelope, will be accepted.
 Voters who submit multiple ballots could be prosecuted for criminal intent.

 U.S. military members have been voting by mail since the Revolutionary War.